‘General Hospital’ Speculation: Could A.J. Quartermaine Be Back In Port Charles?

 — Soap Opera Spy (@SoapOperaSpy) January 13, 2017

 Celeb Dirty Laundry also shared that there have been a few crazy rumors going around that A. J. Quartermaine might be Nelle’s father.
-She is in Port Charles to try and get back at Carly for something she is really upset about and nobody knows exactly what yet.
+She is in Port Charles to try and get back at Carly for something she is really upset about, and nobody knows exactly what yet.
 The Inquisitr shared that there is speculation that Nelle could actually be Carly’s adopted sister as well.
 She recently shared that she is from Atlanta, which is where Carly grew up.

 It has been very obvious that Nelle is pushing away from Michael Corinthos for some reason.
 If she thought she was related to him, that would be the perfect reason for this General Hospital couple not to work out.
 The thing is on today’s episode, Nelle told Michael that she really wants to spend more time with him.
 If that is what she wants, then it is very doubtful that they have the same father.
 This could be another reason that Nelle had something against Carly.